Yours Truly

 After discussing with my teammate, we agreed upon the style tile below.
 We also defined visual features that will make up our design system to ensure consistency throughout the app.

-RITE testing with 14 participants
+RITE testing

 Using the RITE method, we conducted iterative testing on a small group of participants for each version of our prototypes to gather valuable feedback.